Tert-Amyl methyl ether: Synthesis

+Industrial synthesis is typically performed at moderate temperatures and elevated pressures in order to maintain the reactants in the liquid phase and improve equilibrium conversion.
+Side reactions may include methanol dehydration to dimethyl ether and oligomerization of isoamylenes under strongly acidic conditions.

+Commercial production of TAME expanded during the late twentieth century owing to its application as an oxygenated gasoline additive used to improve octane ratings and reduce carbon monoxide emissions from internal combustion engines.

 Toxicity

 TAME was evaluated in 4-week rat inhalation studies sponsored by Amoco Corporation.
 Target vapor concentrations were 0, 500, 2000, or 4000 ppm for 6 h per day, 5 days per week, for 4 weeks.
 Exposure at 4000 ppm resulted in 25% mortality, apparently as a consequence of severe CNS depression.
 Body weight gain was decreased in the TAME high dose male rats.
 Significant effects on functional observational battery (FOB) parameters were only found in the high and mid-dose groups immediately after exposure.
 All affected FOB parameters were normal by the next day.
 TAME exposure significantly increased relative liver weights in the high and mid-dose groups.
 However, no treatment-related histopathologic findings were noted for the compound.
 Clinical chemistry and hematology findings were minimal with TAME exposure.
 The results indicate that 500 ppm was a NOAEL for TAME in these studies.